ashleycampion/IrisDataSetProject/README.md

 <dl>
     <dt><a id="Discriminant"></a>Discriminant</dt>
     <dd>Discriminant is not a standard term in data analysis, probably because it is a standard term in mathematics and thus there would be room for confusion.
 But it is useful to understand the 'discriminate' part of <a href="#linear discriminate analysis">linear discriminate analysis</a>.
 Basically, a discriminant can be thought of as a property (variable) of an object that allows us to determine what class that object belongs to, i.e. we can discriminate between classes based solely on the discriminatn variable (in the case of the Iris Dataset, the three species are the classes).
-A perfect discriminant would be such that by looking at the value of the discriminat for each object in a dataset we would be able to separate the objects accurately into their different classes.
+A perfect discriminant would be such that by looking at the value of the discriminant for each object in a dataset we would be able to separate the objects accurately into their different classes.
 Of course, the 'ready-made' variables of data-sets (such as the iris dataset's petal lengths) are rarely reliable discriminants.
 In practice, variables have to be <em>combined</em> to produce an accurate discriminant.
 For more on how this is achieved, please see <a href="#linear combination">linear combination</a>, and for additional context, <a href="#linear discriminate analysis">linear discriminate analysis.</a> </dd>
     <dt><a id='Linear Combination'></a>Linear Combination</dt>
     <dd>(Please first read the definition of <a href="#discriminant">discriminant</a>.)
 In mathematics, a linear combination is an expression constructed from a set of terms by multiplying each term by a constant and adding the results (e.g. a linear combination of x and y would be any expression of the form ax + by, where a and b are constants) [4].</dd>
     <dt><a id='Linear Discriminate Analysis'></a>Linear Discriminate Analysis</dt>